-Atomic mass = Number of protons + number of neutrons + number of electrons
+Atomic mass = Number of protons + Number of neutrons + Number of electrons

 There are three methods to know the atomic mass, depending on one’s circumstances.

-1) Use the Periodic Table!
+1. Use the Periodic Table

 If it’s one’s first encounter with chemistry, their tutor will want them to study how to make use of the periodic table to find the atomic weight of an element.
 This digit is typically written underneath an element’s representation.
 Search for a decimal number, which is the weighted average of the atomic masses of every natural isotope of an element.

-2) Sum of Protons and Neutrons
+2. Sum of Protons and Neutrons

 Add up the mass of neutrons and protons to compute the atomic mass of a single atom of an element.

-3) For All Atoms of an Element – Weighted Average
+3. All Atoms of an Element – Weighted Average

+The weighted average of every element’s isotopes grounded on their abundance in nature is the atomic weight of an element.
+It is simple to compute the atomic mass of an element with these tips.
 Usually, in these questions, one is provided with a list of isotopes with their natural abundance and their mass either as percent value or a decimal.
 Multiply each isotope’s abundance by its mass.
 If someone’s abundance is a percent, they should divide their solution by 100.
 Add these values up.

 The solution is the whole atomic weight or atomic mass of the selected element.
-The atomic mass unit can be associated to other units of mass using the conversion factor.1u = 1.66054 X 10-24g
+The atomic mass unit can be associated with other units of mass using the conversion factor.1u = 1.66054 X 10-24g

 The atomic mass of some of the substance is tabulated below.